 SiteGround vs Bluehost – Which one is the Winner?

-SiteGround is a better option than Bluehost.
-Their shared hosting comes with more reliable support, higher performance and advanced features (e.g. staging or on-demand backups).
+SiteGround is a better alternative than Bluehost as their shared hosting comes with better support, higher performance and advanced options (e.g. staging).
 Bluehost can’t match SiteGround’s WordPress expertise and features either.
+At renewal both providers have similar prices.

 Let’s recap!
 That was an impressive 9 – 3 to SiteGround, which has especially scored high for hosting performance (speed and uptime), support and server locations.